-Then kick start your wedding planning twelve months or more in advance of your selected date.
+You need to set a date at least 12 months from when you announce your engagement.
 This way you have a chance of getting your choice of venues and suppliers at good prices.

 If you’re on a mission to save money consider booking a mid-week wedding instead of the usual Saturday.
 This is also a cost-effective way to do the legal stuff if you’re planning an alternative ceremony of some sort – humanist for example.

 You can do it yourself of course.
 Or you can decide to call on the worth-its-weight-in-gold expertise of a wedding planner.
-In which case, we’re to help!
+In which case, Fabulous Functions UK is here to help!

 Because you don’t want your guests to have booked their skiing/sun/city break when you plan to make your vows.

 - Be realistic – no wedding is worth going into debt for

 - Add in a bit extra for a contingency – because you never know

 5. Draw up the guest list or lists

 You’ll need oodles of ompromise and communication here.
 Do your best to keep it equal and appease both families.